Lamarqe/ha_openems/README.md

 4. batteryInverterX
 5. chargerX (these are inverter strings)

 The numbers (X) can vary from instalation to installation and model to model.
 E.g. a Fenecon Home 10 Gen 10 has two inverters, so you would get 0 and 1, if you use both of them.
-Other models might have different numbers if strings, or maybe you don't use them all.
-Or you have to battery-towers connected, ...
+Other models might have different numbers of strings, or maybe you don't use them all.
+Or you have two battery-towers connected, ...

 Some devices are only active, if you have the corresponding app installed:
 * ctrlIoHeatPumpX = FEMS App Power-to-Heat